notmarek/KoboTolinoFindings/README.md

   Preloader - ME_ID:            FA1F001954B53BEC0EC423FE9D59C26C
   Preloader - SOC_ID:            0000000000000000000000000000000000000000000000000000000000000000
   ```

   - mtkclient has support for the SOC but i haven't been able to use it to extract the preloader
   - preloader can be optained from the update files (bl2.img)
   - you can also dump the preloader on device by using `dd if=/dev/mmcblk0boot0 of=/mnt/onboard/preloader.img`

+  ### Preloader (BL2)
+  - Packaged with every update inside the bl2.img
+  - Does secure boot checks
+  - Includes stripped down fastboot
+  - My BinaryNinja db with some names and structs is present in `Preloader.bndb`

 # Other links